hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

     TypeError: poll() takes no arguments (2 given)

-(I'm going to be shortening the test outputs from now on.
-You're a grown-up now, you can handle it!)
+(*I'm going to be shortening the test outputs from now on.
+You're a grown-up now, you can handle it! :-)*

 Let's make our view take two arguments: